ternaustralia/linkeddata-site/tern-ontology/conceptual-information-model.md

 An individual Observation encodes the result time and the phenomenon time using predicates from SOSA and spatial information such as points and polygons using the GeoSPARQL vocabulary.
 Elements from the PROV Ontology are used to record the person who performed the observation, i.e. operated the sensor or observer.

-As well as the standard `featureOfInterest`, a TERN Observation has contextual relationships to the site hosting the feature, and the site-visit when the observation occurred.
+As well as the standard `FeatureOfInterest`, a TERN Observation has contextual relationships to the site hosting the feature, and the site-visit when the observation occurred.

 ### Example